 A Director shall be considered in Good Standing if:

-He or she has participated in at least three of the previous five duly announced meetings, not including the current meeting and that Director represents a Promoter Member in Good Standing, or
+He or she has participated in at least three of the previous five duly announced meetings (not including the current meeting) and that Director represents a Promoter Member organization in Good Standing, or

 He or she represents a new Promoter Member organization.

-Once lost, Good Standing is restored at the end of the second consecutive meeting attended by that Director.
-Attendance by proxy or by alternate is not counted toward restoring Good Standing.

-A Director in Good Standing shall have the privilege to assign a proxy to vote on his or her behalf and to assign an alternate, as described in Section 3.2.2, to represent him or her on any matter that may come before the Board.
+A Director in Good Standing shall have the privilege to assign an alternate, as described in Section 3.2.2, to represent him or her on any matter that may come before the Board.

+Once lost, a Director’s Good Standing is restored at the end of the second consecutive meeting attended by that Director.
+Attendance by an Alternate is not counted toward restoration of Good Standing.

+A Promoter Member organization may replace a Director who is not in Good Standing, but the new Director inherits the standing of the Director being replace.
+That is, the Good Standing rule cannot be circumvented by replacing a Director who is not in Good Standing.
+Similarly, a Director who is not in Good Standing may assign an Alternate, but that Alternate also inherits the standing of the appointing Director.

 Removal

-A Director may be removed from office for any cause deemed sufficient by the Board acting by the affirmative vote of the full number of Directors then in Good Standing, minus one.
-In the event of the removal of a Director, the Promoter Member retains its right to appoint a Director but may not re-appoint the removed Director.
+A Director may be removed from office by the Board for any cause deemed sufficient by the Board acting by the affirmative vote of the full number of Directors then in Good Standing, minus the Director facing removal.
+In the event of the removal of a Director, the Promoter Member organization retains its right to appoint a Director but may not re-appoint the removed Director.
+As above, a newly appointed Director inherits the Standing of the removed Director.

 Compensation

-Directors will not receive compensation for carrying out their duties as Directors.
-The Board may adopt policies providing for reasonable reimbursement of Directors for expenses incurred in conjunction with carrying out Board responsibilities, such as travel expenses to attend Board meetings or other expenses deemed appropriate by the Board.
+A Director shall not receive compensation from the Corporation for carrying out his or her duties as a Director.
+The Board may adopt policies providing for reasonable reimbursement of Directors for expenses as deemed appropriate by the Board.

 Transactions with Interested Parties